 Animal nutritionists aim to increase and promote the understanding of the effect of diet on the health, wellbeing and productivity of animals.
 They are active mostly in the field of agriculture, where they provide advice and information on animal nutrition, as well as designing and evaluating the diets of the animals in question.

 In the role you may also be involved in the production of food for zoo and companion animals (pets), and give advice on issues related to feeding them.
 Some animal nutritionists choose to specialise in one type of animal.

 There may be some variation in your tasks depending on whether you work directly for a farmer, or for a feed company, but generally you'll need to:

 Jobs in sales and marketing are usually better paid than when working directly with animals.

 Income figures are intended as a guide only.

 Working hours are varied and may be irregular if visits to farms or clients are required in the evening.
 Weekend or shift work is not common.

-- It may be necessary or possible to build up a portfolio career, including a combination of employment in commercial research, advising on a freelance or consultancy basis, and teaching relevant courses in an agricultural college or university.
+Self-employment and freelance or consultancy work may be possible once you have built up a reputation and some substantial experience.
+It may be possible or necessary to build up a portfolio career, including a combination of employment in commercial research, advising on a freelance or consultancy basis, and teaching relevant courses in an agricultural college or university.